lketzer/platypos/README.md

 ## Installation

 **NOTE: 'pip install platypos' installs an old version.
-Better to clone and use the *platypos_newest_release* branch for now!**
+Better to clone and use the *platypos_newest_release* branch for now!** <br>
+Also, if you want to use it and something doesn't work or you have questions, simply write me an e-mail (lketzer@aip.de) (It's not the most user-friendly code, I'm sorry!) <br>
-Plus: git clone multitrack and look at the example on how to easily evolve a set of planets in Test_platypos_and_multi_track.ipynb
+Add-on: git clone multitrack and look at the example on how to easily evolve a set of planets in Test_platypos_and_multi_track.ipynb

 Create a virtual environment: